 Horticulture and Kitchen Garden

+Horticulture is one of Toolangi’s areas of expertise and what sets us apart from other schools in the area.
 The development of our kitchen garden over the past few years has seen the love of gardening and the production of healthy organic food become a significant influence in the lives of our children.
-In 2014 we were delighted to receive the Victorian Schools Garden awards.
-“Best Edible Garden”
+Lessons have a science emphasis in the 3-6 classes investigating hypothesis whilst historically it acknowledges the seasons and various festivals throughout the world around the garden.

 A Bugs Life Project